montoyan877/lambda-running/docs/reference/troubleshooting.md

 **Solutions**:
 - Check that the file exists at the expected location (default: `lambda-running.json` in current directory)
-- Specify the path explicitly: `lambda-run --config ./path/to/config.json`
 - Create a new configuration file: `lambda-run init`

 #### Environment Variables Not Loading